adamb924/lexham-to-sqlite/README.md

     xsltproc  -o "LEB.stripped.xml" "strip-meta.xsl" "LEB.xml"

-(One minor thing: I just eliminated the <i> tag from the text.
+(One minor thing: I just eliminated the &lt;i&gt; tag from the text.
 It seems that outside of the notes, it is used only to highlight the word Rabboni.)

 Then I convert this into a tab delimited format, suitable to import into SQLite.
 This also converts book names like "1 Ch" into "1Ch", to make it easier to parse later.